Steel Battalion: Line of Contact

-is a 2004 video game created by Capcom for the Xbox console where the player controls a Vertical Tank.
+is a 2004 video game created by Capcom for the Xbox console.
 It is the online-only (via the Xbox Live broadband gaming service) sequel to Capcom's Steel Battalion game.
-The game was developed by Capcom Production Studio 4, Nude Maker.
-Gameplay is similar to that of the previous game, utilizing the same two joystick, three pedal, 40 button controller.
+The game was jointly developed by Capcom Production Studio 4 and Nude Maker.
+Gameplay is similar to that of the previous Steel Battalion game, utilizing the same two joystick, three pedal, 4 button controller.

-In the game, players engage in mechanized combat using Vertical Tank, the game terminology for very large bipedal combat platforms.
-Vertical Tanks, abbreviated VT's, are fictional vehicles that range in height from 8–15 m.
-These vehicles are the platform of choice for future combat in the year 2084.
+In the game, players engage in mechanized combat using Vertical Tanks, the game terminology for very large, bipedal combat platforms.
+Vertical Tanks (abbreviated as VT's) are fictional vehicles that range in height from 8–15m.
+Vertical Tanks are the platform of choice for future combat in the year 2084.

 The campaign mode for Steel Battalion: Line of Contact was taken offline on September 30, 2005.

 Gameplay

 Gameplay is entirely online and consists of various game types such as deathmatch and capture the flag.
 Up to ten players (five against five) can participate, and each player must have an Xbox, Xbox Live, and a special controller to play the game.
 However, at this time in everywhere except Japan, matches are limited to 3 vs. 3 with some 4 vs. 4 and rare 5 vs. 5 combat.
 Players connecting with less than 100 kB/s upload and 300 kB/s download are usually limited to 4 on 4 or 3 on 3 combat.
 There are a total of 10 new VT's introduced in this game, for a total of 31 different models, but it is worth mentioning that there is no single player mode available.
 After having their VT destroyed during an online match, the player must go through the entire start-up process again before re-spawning onto the battlefield.

 Steel Battalion: Line of Contact was an online-only expansion to the original Steel Battalion.
 Although the game also supports a System Link mode, the logistics of outfitting for LAN-based play are quite daunting.
 Each player must have an Xbox, Steel Battalion controller, game disc, and display.
-Due to LAN support, the game can be played online through LAN tunnelling solutions such as XLink Kai.
+Due to system link support, the game can be played online through LAN tunnelling solutions such as XLink Kai.
+Steel Battalion: Line of Contact multiplayer is now playable online again on the replacement Xbox Live servers called Insignia.

 Before the closure of the Campaign servers, two modes of play existed for online combat: Campaign Mode and Free Mission mode.